songlingm/chunkformer/README.md

 # ChunkFormer: Masked Chunking Conformer For Long-Form Speech Transcription
-### ***UPDATE:
-I'm currently working on an implementation intended for inclusion in the WeNet framework, allowing you to train the model on your own dataset.
-The process is in progress and will be available soon.
-Thank you!

 ---

 This repository contains the implementation and supplementary materials for our ICASSP 2025 paper, **"ChunkFormer: Masked Chunking Conformer For Long-Form Speech Transcription"**.
 The paper has been fully accepted by the reviewers with scores: **4/4/4**.